Visa Free Countries for the Nigerian Passport Holder

 As of April 2023, travellers from Nigeria must obtain an evisa before travelling to Uganda.

-As of July 2023, there is an existing travel ban on Nigerian tourists to Seychelles.
+As of July 2023, there is a travel ban on Nigerian tourists to Seychelles.

 It is also important to keep in mind that these visas are conditional and you would often need to present your return flight tickets, valid passport with 6 months validity and 2 free pages for stamps, proof of funds and accommodation.